waynestudley/keyholding/README.md

-# Next boiler - with TS
+# WS Next boiler - with TS

 A simple NextJS boilerplate with Axios.

+Added Material UI as there's little styling (the global.css is generic)

 ## Features